-- select suitable accounting policies and then apply them consistently; - o observe the methods and principles in the Charities SORP; - make judgements and estimates that are reasonable and prudent; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in operation. - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in operation.
+- select suitable accounting policies and then apply them consistently; - o observe the methods and principles in the Charities SORP; - o make judgements and estimates that are reasonable and prudent; - o prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in operation. - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - o prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in operation.

-The trustees are responsible for keeping accounting records that are sufficient to show and explain the company's transactions and disclose with reasonable accuracy at any time the financial position of the charitable company and enable them to ensure that the financial statements comply with the Companies Act 2006.
-They are also responsible for safeguarding the assets of the charitable company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The trustees are responsible for keeping accounting records that are sufficient to show and explain the company's transactions and disclose with reasonable accuracy at any time the financial position of the charitable company and enable them to ensure that the financial statements comply with the Companies Act reasonable steps for the prevention and detection of fraud and other irregularities.